-Video on demand is a godsend for smaller films, such as Anna Kendrick’s new “Happy Christmas.”
+Indie insurgent Joe Swanberg sees video on demand as a godsend for smaller films, such as his new “Happy Christmas.”

 Trading on the spectacle of “Pitch Perfect” sweetie-pie Anna Kendrick as a wayward party girl swilling and smoking up a storm, the micro-budget “Happy Christmas” won’t appear in a local theater until August, and not on DVD until the holidays.
 But actor/director Joe Swanberg’s equally soused and sober follow-up to “Drinking Buddies” can be streamed starting Friday via video on demand, which the indie auteur sees as more than just a viewing convenience.